 Ashley Marcum (Artistic Director)

-My Dance Beginning: I started later than most and began dance at the age of 12.
-My first studio was Janet Carleton's School of Dance.
+Ashley began dance at the age of 12.
+The first studio was Janet Carleton's School of Dance.
 (Janet was a former Cincinnati Ballet Mistress.)
-The desire to dance was evident and intense.
-My journey intensified as I saught more classes at the Cincinnati Otto M. Budig Academy.
-For five years I studied dance under these two studios with Janet Carleton, Patrick Notaro, Daniel Simmons, Nancy Fountain, and many others.
-I was soon on the pre professional track taking five-six classes each week to improve and learn in anyway possible.
-My studies also included summer long intensives where we trained for 5-7 hours a day.
-My love for dancing kept growing.
-In the summer of 2002 I traveled to Mississippi and trained with Ballet Magnificat under Kathy Thibodeaux (founder of Ballet Magnificat), Jiri Voborsky, John Vandervelde, Sol Nazario and other company members.
-I thank the Lord for giving me this desire and ability to dance and opportunity to grow in it.
+After realizing this was her passion she joined Cincinnati (Ballet) Otto M. Budig Academy.
+For six years she studied dance under these two studios with Janet Carleton, Patrick Notaro, Daniel Simmons, Nancy Fountain, and many others.
+She danced many performances at Music Hall and Arnoff with Cincinnati Ballet.
+Her studies also included summer long intensives where she trained for 5-8 hours a day.
+Her love for dancing kept growing.
+In the summer of 2002 trained with Ballet Magnificat under Kathy Thibodeaux (founder of Ballet Magnificat), Jiri Voborsky, John Vandervelde, Sol Nazario.

-My Experience: Classical Ballet, Pointe, partnering is what my training intensly focused on, but some of the other kinds of dancing I have done: classical variations, modern, contemporary, jazz, flamingo, tap, yoga, pilates, improvisation and interpretation.
-My most current performances and dancing have been with - Miami Valley Ballet Theatre and several dance projects/performances with Demetrius Kline.
+Classical Ballet, Pointe, and partnering are the core of Ashleys training, but some of the other kinds of dancing she has studied: classical variations, modern, contemporary, jazz, flamingo, tap, yoga, Pilates, improvisation and interpretation.
+Between 2005-2010 she performanced with Miami Valley Ballet Theatre and several dance projects/performances with Demetrius Kline.

-My Goals: Molding dancers into their ability and expression while helping them gain confidence through encouraging corrections.
+Goals: Molding dancers into their ability and expression while helping them gain confidence through encouraging corrections.
 Helping them to push for new goals.
 Passing on the ability to express and create through movement what sometimes our hearts pen up inside.
 Challenging dancers to be DETERMINED and Tenacious, not giving up on themselves, as working hard has deep rewards; not just in dancing but for many aspects of life.
-I eagerly watch with excitement for each of our students as they pursue their dreams.
-I also feel so blessed to have 3 daughters and 3 sons by my side in dance, and enjoy their dancing talent as it develops.
+Ashley greatly enjoys walking with her dancers in part of their journeys.
+It brings great Joy to see the dancers grow.
 Flowing Grace School of Dance is delighted to be dancing with you and/or your children.
 Thank you for being apart of this adventure and blessing!

 Lisa Garrison Hoelle